I’ve got a few simple tips for what to wear for maternity photos that I think can help make your pregnancy photos really standout from the rest.

 Robin Wall Kimmerer writes about them in “Braiding Sweetgrass.”
 I love the words that she put to Nature’s brilliance as exemplified by asters and goldenrod:

-A monochromatic color scheme (multiple shades of the same color) can be equally as beautiful!
+A monochromatic color scheme (multiple shades of the same color) can be really beautiful, too.

-But if I could give you just ONE TIP to take away, it’s to pick a color harmony and be consistent with it.
+I could give you just ONE TIP to take away, it’s to pick a color harmony and be consistent with it.
 And don’t forget to consider the location and the background in the overall color scheme.
-It’s important!
-Example: outdoor maternity photos at Highland Park during Summer in Rochester NY, the predominant colors of the background will be very green.
-So, you may want to opt for a complimentary color palette that would contrast green, a pretty terracotta color, if you want to stand out from the background in your photos rather than blend in.

 This is especially important for maternity photos because we are trying to accentuate your bump.
-The more contrast the better!
+The more contrast the better.
+This is also why I recommend staying away from solid black for maternity photos (see next section below).

 Color Phycology explains why some colors instantly make us feel a certain way, whether we recognize it or not.
 The basic principle is that warm colors and cool colors evoke different emotions.
 Cooler colors (blues, purples, and greens) are associated with serenity and warm colors (reds, oranges, yellows) are thought to be stimulating.